stephaniechallita/WebServer-course/openapi.md

 export class UserInput {

     @ApiProperty({
-        description: 'The firtname of the user',
+        description: 'The firstname of the user',
         example: "John",
         type: String,
     })